mu71l473d/jekyll-now/about.md

 permalink: /about/
 ---

-A junior Ethical Hacker/Pentester working on the OSCP.
-This is my personal blog and the thoughts and opinions are my own, and not my employer's.
+A junior Ethical Hacker/Pentester working on the OSCP and other fun projects.
+This is my personal blog.
+The thoughts and opinions are my own, and not my employers.

 ### Contact me